Mami Wata – Enhancing Marina Management in West Africa through Training and Application

 - In Ghana, the Environmental Protection Agency is leading the “Ecosystem Based Approach to an Integrated Marine and Coastal Environment Management in Ghana” project in the Western Region of the country, with a coastline of approximately 200 km.

-- On 7th September, 2018 the Benin Pilot Project was launched as the “GIZMaC (Gestion Intégrée de la Zone Marine et Côtière du Bénin)”.
+- The Benin Pilot Project, “GIZMaC (Gestion Intégrée de la Zone Marine et Côtière du Bénin)” is implemented by the Ministère du Cadre de Vie et du Développement Durable.
 The project covers the country’s whole coastline of approximately 125 km.